kworam/ProcScript/README.md

 	The parameter value must be a JavaScript boolean, number, string or function value.

 *	*class constructor function*
-	The object parameter value must be an `instanceof` the class.
+	The parameter value must be an `instanceof` the class.

 *	null
 	The parameter value may be any type.